izinga/robustest_docs/source/manualtesting.rst

 ==============
  .. image:: _static/deviceselection.png

-Once you have selected the right build, click on the Manual tile to start executing your manual tests.
+Once you have selected the build you wish to test, click on the Manual tile to start executing your manual tests.
-Clicking on Manual tile, shows a list of devices that are available in the device cloud.
-You can either select your device by finding it and clicking on it.
+Clicking on Manual tile will show you the device selection dialog.
+Select the device you wish to test on by clicking on the Select button.

 Alternatively, you can also filter devices by platform version, screen size, hardware configuration e.g. Memory and CPU.
-Once you have identified the device that you wish to test on, simply click on its Select button.

-Upon clicking Select, the relevant device is requisitioned, cleaned up and made ready for use.
-Once the device is ready for use, the selected build is installed on the device and is ready for testing.
+Once you select the device, the device is made available to you - but only after the earlier sessions have been cleaned up and any unwanted apps have been removed.
+Once the device is ready for use, the selected build is installed on the device and is ready for you to start your tests.

 The Manual test screen consists of three main parts

 .. image:: _static/manualtesting.png

-Device Screen: This is the screen of the device that you wish to test on.
+*Device Screen:* This is the screen of the device that you wish to test on.
 You can perform various gestures like tap, swipe, scroll with the help of mouse/trackpad and keyboard.
-Performance Graph: This section consists of three subsections - CPU, Memory and Network.
-Each of these sections display metrics specific to the app.
-Monitoring these metrics helps a tester correlate the action that has been performed on the app to the parameters being monitored e.g. how does the tap on a button affect the Memory usage or how does a call to a server affect the network usage.
-Test Configuration Header: This section provides options to enhance the tests that are being performed.
-You have options to Simulate a network type e.g. a 2G network or an HSPA network.
-These options simulate conditions like bandwidth, packet corruption and latency, drops etc.
-Simulate a location: You can provide a location that you wish to simulate on your device.
+The buttons at the bottom of the screen are available for use as Android navigation buttons.

+*PS: We recommend using a mouse as opposed to a trackpad for a better test experience.*

+*Test Configuration Section:* This section provides features to perform the tests in an enhanced environment and to make the job of testing easier.
+Following is a brief on each of these features

+1. Simulate Network Condition - Use this option to simulate a specific type of network e.g. EDGE, HSPA, 3G, WiFi.
+Note that all the network conditions are simulated on WiFi.
+You can also use this feature to turn off WiFi and test how your app works without data network.

+PS: Your device could also have data network through carrier, in which case you can turn it off for correct results.

+2. Simulate device location: Use this feature to set the location of your device by providing the latitude and longitude of the location you wish to set the device location to.

-Device Orientation: Change device orientation to test app performance in landscape and portrait modes.
+3. Simulate Device Orientation: You can use this feature to simulate the orientation of the device.
+Change device orientation to test app performance and functionality in landscape and portrait modes.

-Logs: User can view logs specific to the app being tested to monitor various aspects of the app’s working ANR Logs: User can view ANR logs to view and investigate any ANR event caused by your app.
+4. Device Logs: You can view the logcat report in a tabular format with options to filter by tag or by the log level.
+You can also export the log in CSV format.
+You can also view the Application Not Responding(ANR) log report to investigate any cases of, well, "Application Not Responding"

-Screen size: You can also control the size of the screen for better testing using the zoom slider
+5. Control Screen Size: You can also control the size of the screen using the slider widget.
+This is useful in case you want to look at the app in more detail and want to verify the rendering of various objects on the screen.

+*Performance Graph:* The performance graph has three sub-sections - CPU, Memory and Network.

+In the CPU graph you can monitor the percentage of CPU being used in User and Kernel modes.
+In the Memory graph, you can monitor the memory being used by the app including heap allocations.
+The following link is a useful place to start understanding the various metrics presented in the Memory graph http://developer.android.com/tools/debugging/debugging-memory.html
+In the Network graph, you can look at the data exchanged from the device to the network - in real time as well as cumulatively.

+These graphs are very useful in studying the performance of the app especially with respect to any actions performed on the app.

 Once your test is complete, you can click on End Session to exit the test session.